chidv/PPT/README.md

 Pattern Processing Tool

 We always find it difficult to process very large text/log files and fetch only necessary information from it.

-This tool can be used to process a very large text/log file, fetch necessary information from it and store it in a variable of user's own choice.
+This python based tool can be used to process a very large text/log file, fetch necessary information from it and store it in a variable of user's own choice.
 Once the required data is retrieved and stored in a variable, then it will be easier to group them as a dataset which can even be input to ML algorithms.

 What to input to this tool ?
 ===============================